Rural Ambassador Awards

 Queensland’s Premier Programme For Future Leaders

-men and women aged between 20 and 30.
+The Queensland Rural Ambassador Awards is the preeminent rural and agricultural leadership program for men and women aged between 20 and 30.
 Run by Queensland Ag Shows since 2003, the Queensland Rural Ambassador Awards allow young people to promote Queensland, agriculture, rural communities and show societies, while providing an avenue for local communities and Ag Shows to recognise, celebrate and develop future leaders.

 Entrants participate in a program that is designed to help them grow, network, develop their skills and hone their ambitions, giving them the confidence to return to their communities and industries and assume leadership positions.
 One attribute the finalists have in common is an enduring commitment to and involvement in their communities.
 Most have grown up with ag shows in their blood and are significant contributors to their local shows.

 The Queensland Rural Ambassador Awards bring together eleven finalists annually who represent eleven regions across the state (Burnett, Central Highlands, Central North West, Central Queensland, Darling Downs, Near North Coast, North Queensland, South Burnett, South East Queensland, South West Queensland, and West Moreton & Brisbane Valley) for an unforgettable and formative state final experience at the Ekka (aka Royal Queensland Show).

 What’s the process?

 The selection process requires entrants to have won at a local competition followed by their sub-chamber competition to qualify for the state program.
 The Queensland Rural Ambassador Awards brings together 11 sub-chamber finalists annually.